1733 slave insurrection on St. John: Marooning

 In 1733, in response to harsh living conditions from drought, a severe hurricane, and crop failure from insect infestation, many slaves in the West Indies, including on St. John, left their plantations to maroon, hiding in the woods.
-In October 1733, slaves from the Suhm estate on the eastern part of St. John, and from the company estate and other plantations around the Coral Bay area absconded.
+In October 1733, slaves from the Suhm estate on the eastern part of St. John, and the company estate and other plantations around the Coral Bay area absconded.
 The colonial legislature passed the Slave Code of 1733 to try to enforce obedience from slaves.
 Penalties for disobedience were severe public punishment, including whipping, amputation of limbs, or death by hanging.
 A large section of the code was intended to prevent slaves from escaping and stop them from setting up independent communities.
-When slaves tried to revolt or escape from the plantations, often they were quickly caught and either their ear was cut off, or for severe cases, a few limbs.
+When slaves tried to revolt or escape from the plantations, often they were quickly caught and either their ear was cut off, or in severe cases, a few limbs.

 Slave revolt

-In their homeland many of the Akwamu had been nobles, wealthy merchants or other powerful members of their society.
-These high ranking Akwamu developed plans to instigate an insurrection, take control of St. John and rule it.
+In their homeland, many of the Akwamu had been nobles, wealthy merchants, or other powerful members of their society.
+These high-ranking Akwamu developed plans to instigate an insurrection, take control of St. John and rule it.
 They planned to continue the production of sugar and other crops by using Africans of other tribes as slave laborers.
 An Akwamu chief, King June, a field slave and foreman on the Sødtmann estate, led the rebellion.
 Other leaders were Okanta, King Bolombo, Prince Akwasi, and Obrafuor.
 According to a report by French planter Pierre Pannet, the rebel leaders met regularly at night for some time to develop the plan.

 Events on November 23, 1733

 The 1733 slave insurrection started with open acts of rebellion by slaves on November 23, 1733, at the Coral Bay plantation owned by Magistrate Johannes Sødtmann.
 An hour later, other slaves were admitted into the fort at Coral Bay to deliver wood, a regular event.
 They had hidden knives in the lots, which they used to kill most of the soldiers at the fort.
 Soldier John Gabriel escaped to St. Thomas and alerted Danish officials to the revolt.
 A group of rebels under the leadership of King June stayed at the fort to maintain control; another group took control of the estates in the Coral Bay area after hearing the signal shots from the fort's cannon.
 The slaves killed many of the whites on these plantations.
 The rebel slaves moved along to the north shore of the island.
-In each area, they avoided widespread destruction of property since they intended to take over the estates and resume crop production for their own benefit.
+In each area, they avoided widespread destruction of property since they intended to take over the estates and resume crop production for their benefit.